BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.
 Here, a shadow of spirituality plays an important role, be it in the form of *the Light of God*, *Siegfried the Dragonslayer*, *Achilleus the Greatest of All the Greek Warriors* or *Donald Trump the Warrior King*.

-Later I will argue that we should keep the source for spirituality, that is, imagination, ambiguity, and contradictions alive but science can be abused in the *crusade against ambiguity*.
+Later I will argue that we should keep the source for spirituality, that is, imagination, ambiguity, and contradictions alive and that science can be abused for a *Crusade Against Ambiguity*.
 In my view, spirituality and science can harmonize with quite well.
 Religion, as a subset of spirituality, should be criticised especially if it becomes dogmatic, that is, if it starts a crusade against ambiguity.
 But it is a narrow perspective to scientifically dispute the existence of a divine entity, just as it is misguided to interpret religious scriptures in a strictly literal sense.
+Religion needs ambiguity.
-It seems peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe's intricate complexity.
+Therefore, it is peculiar to witness esteemed intellectuals like Richard Dawkins engage in debates concerning the divine, overlooking the potential for a creator amidst the universe's intricate complexity.

 >We have a working theory, which we know is true, which explains how you can go from great simplicity to prodigious complexity.
 >And finally to the sort of complexity which is capable of designing things, of creating things, of working out how to do things.
 >If you suddenly going to insert a designing machine, a creator, an intelligence at the root of the universe you have just undermined your entire enterprise because your entire enterprise has been to explain how you get to something complicated enough to do design. -- Richard Dawkins

-It's unlikely that individuals with a non-dogmatic spiritual outlook adhere to a literal interpretation of the Earth's creation in seven days or dismiss evolutionary theory.
+When Dawkins discusses evolution, it is easy to agree with him from a scientific perspective.
+I want him to defend his theory.
+However, he often speaks in absolutes, using the language of dogmatic religion that he himself criticizes.
+From a systems theory point of view, can resolve this paradox by re-entering itself, that is, by communicating about itself on its own terms---a sort of self-reflection.

-However, Dawkins and similar critics overlook a crucial point: the pursuit of absolute truth is elusive.
+Dawkins and similar critics overlook a crucial point: the pursuit of absolute truth is elusive.
 Even Dawkins' assertion that "the theory is true" misrepresents the nature of scientific inquiry, which he is undoubtedly aware of.
 Science provides models that explain phenomena until new evidence suggests otherwise.
+It mosty works on the basis of *falsifiability* for *demarcation*, a concept introduced by Karl Popper (a critic of the inductive theory of science).

+>The problem of finding a criterion which would enable us to distinguish between the empirical sciences on the one hand, and mathematics and logic as well as 'metaphysical' systems on the other, I call the problem of demarcation. -- {% cite popper:1934 %}

+A statement or system of statements (theory) is falsifiable if it is capable of conflicting with possible, or conceivable observation;
+The theory must be able to fail when tested against reality.
+Build on rigor and the combination of theory bound by empiricism makes scientific method incredibly useful, and according to philosophers like Markus Gabriel, brings us closer to the Truth.
+In contrast, others, such as Richard Rorty, completely reject the notion of absolute Truth and instead emphasize the practical usefulness of the scientific method.

+The question of ontology remains unanswered even if most of us operate on the assumption of some sort of *naturalism*.
+It is the principle by which science operates and by which people in well-developed countries often live.
+Some define it as "the idea that only natural laws and forces operate in the universe".
+The philosopher Quine described naturalism as "the position that there is no higher tribunal for truth than natural science itself".
-The profound questions regarding the existence of time, space, causality, and our place within this framework extend beyond scientific inquiry into the realm of spirituality.
+Quine's more humble and pragmatic definition allows space for profound questions regarding the existence of time, space, causality, and our place within this framework—questions that lie beyond the scope of scientific inquiry.
+For him and many others, these are absolute unknowns that can be considered within the realm of spirituality.
-These questions delve into the *essence of being* and the universe, inviting a spiritual exploration alongside scientific understanding.
+These unanswerable questions delve into the *essence of being* and the universe, inviting a spiritual exploration alongside scientific understanding.

+Dawkins seems also to be unaware of the usefulness of ambiguity.
+People can hold contradictory beliefs without being irrational or anti-science.
+For example, it is unlikely that individuals with a non-dogmatic spiritual outlook adhere to a literal interpretation of the Earth's creation in seven days or dismiss evolutionary theory but, at the same time, they might believe in a creator.
+They can operate in different social systems with different rationals.
+This is neither good or bad but a sign of diversity.
+I mean how many mathematicians still believe that math has something to do with a divine entity or realm?
+Such contradictions only become problematic if systems interfere in the other's operations, e.g., if religion operates in science or science in religion.

 But why can spirituality lead to the descent into the rabbit hole of conspiracy theories?
 First of all, there is a strong relation between philosophy, religion, and spirituality, e.g., between Platonism and Christianity.